Lowrys Animal Hospital is able to handle many dental dilemmas that may arise in your pets mouth.

 The best thing for a pets teeth is to have their teeth brushed daily which will help remove the tartar buildup.
 Once your pet gets used to having their teeth brushed it can be a great way to spend quality time with your friend.
 Use a small soft bristle toothbrush or a finger toothbrush and use toothpaste made for animals.
 The key to success is to take small steps at a time.
 The first couple days just allow them to lick and smell the toothbrush and then slowly introduce the brush to their teeth.
 One tooth at a time will help in the long run because they will not be scared of what will happen.
 Getting started when puppies are young, even when they still have baby teeth, is a great way to ensure dental health in the future.

 Unfortunately a good dental routine at home is unrealistic for a lot of pets.
-Some animals truly dislike anything in their mouth or around their face or there are just not enough hours in the day.
+Some animals truly dislike anything in their mouth, around their face, or there are just not enough hours in the day.
 There are many options that you can try at home to help with dental care other than brushing your pets teeth.
 For example, feeding a dental care diet with a larger nugget will help decrease the tartar accumulation by breaking off pieces of tartar as your pet eats.
 There are also a variety of treats that can help with keeping the mouth healthy as well as water additives to help decrease the number of bacteria around the teeth.
 Ask us about options to help keep your pets smile healthy!

 When tartar accumulates on teeth and the gingival becomes affected it is time to have your pets teeth cleaned.
 During this very routine procedure your pet is anesthetized and the teeth are scaled and polished just like a human dentist would.
 This also allows us to perform a thorough dental exam during which we check the insides of the teeth and check for pockets in the gingival which could be early signs of periodontal disease.
-If needed we can recommend treatments to help save teeth that have signs periodontal disease and recommend at home care to keep the teeth as healthy as we can.
+If needed we can recommend treatments to help save teeth that have signs of periodontal disease and recommend at home care to keep the teeth as healthy as we can.

 Dental cleanings are an outpatient procedure and your pet will be able to go home in the evening.
 As needed we will send your pet home with pain medication and antibiotics to ensure the best recovery and success.